The Boy in the Striped Pyjamas

-The Boy in the Striped Pyjamas is a 2006 Holocaust novel by Irish novelist John Boyne.
-The plot concerns a German boy named Bruno whose father is the commandant of Auschwitz and Bruno's friendship with a Jewish detainee named Shmuel.
+The Boy in the Striped Pyjamas is a 2006 historical fiction novel by Irish novelist John Boyne.
+The plot concerns a German boy named Bruno whose father is the commandant of the Auschwitz concentration camp and Bruno's friendship with a Jewish detainee named Shmuel.
+As of 2022, the book has sold more than 11 million copies worldwide.
+Translated into 58 languages, it is one of the best-selling books of all time.

 Boyne wrote the entire first draft in two and a half days, without sleeping much; but also said that he was quite a serious student of Holocaust-related literature for years before the idea for the novel even came to him.

-The book has received mixed reviews; positive reviews have praised the story as a morality tale.
-It has been criticized by scholars and historians of the Holocaust as well as memorial organizations.
-Negative reviews have noted the book's historical inconsistencies, and the potential damage it could cause to people's Holocaust education.
+The book has received a divided response from critics, with positive reviews praising the story as an effective morality tale.
+Holocaust scholars, historians and memorial organizations have criticised the book for its historical inaccuracies, which have been deemed potentially damaging to Holocaust education efforts.

-In both 2007 and 2008, it was the best-selling book of the year in Spain, and it reached number one on the New York Times bestseller list.
-The book was adapted into a film of the same name in 2008, a ballet in 2017 and an opera entitled A Child In Striped Pyjamas in 2023.
-It was followed by a sequel, All the Broken Places, which was published in 2022.
+The book was a best seller, topping the list in Spain for both 2007 and 2008, and reaching number one on The New York Times Best Seller list in 2008.
+The book was adapted into a film of the same name in 2008, a ballet in 2017 and an opera entitled A Child in Striped Pyjamas in 2023.
+A sequel, All the Broken Places, was published in 2022.

 Background

-John Boyne has described the conception of his novel as an idea popping into his head of "two boys, the mirror of each other, sitting either side of a wire fence".
+John Boyne has described the conception of his novel as an idea popping into his head instantly: "Two boys, the mirror of each other, sitting either side of a wire fence".
 While the conception of the book came about fast, his inspiration for writing has a more lengthy foundation.
 Boyne has stated that his style and writing process has been influenced by Malcolm Bradbury at the University of East Anglia, who suggested he write every day without rest days.

-Unlike other novels he has written, Boyne has described how he wrote the first draft of The Boy in the Striped Pyjamas in roughly two and a half days, with the idea for the novel coming to him on Tuesday, 27 April, then wrote non-stop until Friday at noon.
-Afterwards, he ended up writing ten different drafts before sending his book to the editor.
-As for the subject material and research that Boyne undertook to write the book, Professor Gerd Bayer from the University of Erlangen has stated that Boyne's reader should not rely on "the actual truth-value of his text".
+Unlike the other novels written by him, Boyne has described how he wrote the first draft of The Boy in the Striped Pyjamas in roughly two and a half days; the idea for the novel came to Boyne on Tuesday, April 27, and then he wrote non-stop until Friday at noon.
+Boyne then wrote 10 different drafts before sending his book to the editor.
+While Boyne has said that he was quite a serious student of Holocaust-related literature for years before the idea for the novel even came to him, Boyne also describes his book as a "fable", that relies more on a story of moral truth than historical accuracy.